• Affordable monthly payments

 What is negative equity?

-Negative equity is a term that you may have heard quite a lot when talking about car finance, but many people aren’t entirely sure what it means and what the consequences of having negative equity are when it comes to car finance.
+Negative equity is a term that you may have heard quite a lot when talking about car finance, but many people aren’t entirely sure what it means and what the consequences of having negative equity and getting car finance.

 Equity is the difference between the amount you owe to the finance company and what your car is worth.
 If your car is worth more than what you owe to the finance company, then you have positive equity.
 If the car has less value than what you owe to the finance company, then you have negative equity.